deficollective/defiscan/src/content/protocols/ccip.md

 # Protocol Analysis

-There are three oracle networks that help to make CCIP as a bridge secure.
-Each network has a distinct role inside the cross chain communication flow.
+There are three oracle networks that help to secure CCIP.
+Each network has a distinct role inside the cross-chain communication flow.

 There is the _Risk Management Network_ which monitors the chain, and can halt the cross-chain flow of messages and tokens to and from a network.
 Additionally, the _Risk Management Network_ “blesses” or “curses” messages that should be moved cross chain.
 When the count of nodes blessing a message reaches the quorum, the message can be executed on the destination chain.